Charger images

 La taille maximale du fichier doit être de 20MB

 All three entry points are interesting in different ways, while Devojački Bunar is the most accessible and has the most tourist infrastructure, Dolovo and Mramorak are more productive for birding.
 There are many, many paths and sandy roads through Deliblato Sands, especially near the borders.
 Some suggested paths are drawn on the map, but feel free to explore additional paths (as seen on the satellite map) that lead to your preferred habitat, grassland, scattered bushes, low-deciduous forest, or agricultural.
+Still, put focus on the borders where the sand and forest patches meet agricultural land, as the biodiversity peaks there.

 Bring at least 1l of water per person as climate in the Deliblato Sands is dry and hot on sunny days.
 Always stick to established tracks and respect wildlife!